 The Ghana Friendship Groups have since 1979 worked for equality and development of the poor Northern Ghana.
 The groups help the villages, women and young people organize and fight for their democratic and social rights.
 There is special focus on the development of agriculture and on the right to education because food and education are the foundation of all other development.
 The groups’ work is driven by ambitious volunteers and a close cooperation with Ghanaian partner organizations.

-The Culture Association Denmark-Bulgaria is a non-profit organization with the mission of disseminating information about the Bulgarian culture in Denmark and about Danish-Bulgarian connections in general.
+The Danish-Bulgarian cultural Society is a non-profit organization with the mission of disseminating information about the Bulgarian culture in Denmark and about Danish-Bulgarian connections in general.
 The association creates relations between Bulgarians and Danes by organizing cultural events in Aarhus.
 The association has been in existence in Aarhus since 1975 and has around 120 members.
 The members are Bulgarians living in Aarhus and Danes with an interest for Bulgaria and Bulgarian culture.

 Società Dante Alíghieri is an Italian-Danish friendship association that was founded in 1951 in Aarhus.
 With close relations to Aarhus University, the association resides at the university.
 The association arranges 10-15 events throughout the year, which cover many different parts of Italian culture.
 The events include concerts, movies, lectures, excursions, and travels.
 Most lectures are in Danish, a few in Italian, but all of them have to do with Italy or Italian culture.